Intro to the Ruger RPR 22

 The RPR .22LR is a bolt action magazine fed rifle, built in a chassis with fully adjustable comb and recoil pad.
 The rifle uses an eighteen-inch hammer forged steel barrel which is threaded 1/2-28 at the muzzle to install your favorite muzzle furnishings.
 The chassis utilizes a free-floating handguard with M-Lok slots for adding accessories, and also uses standard AR type pistol grips so you can install whatever model you desire.
 The rifle has a built in optics mounting rail atop the receiver and in a brilliant stroke of genius, it was designed to use the incredibly popular Ruger 10/22 magazines, with fifteen and twenty-five round magazines shown in this article.
 All these intuitive features come with an MSRP of $579.00.

 I’m currently on a rimfire kick, so this rifle couldn’t have fallen into a better lap.
 Upon receiving the rifle, I promptly started the process of fiddling and figuring it out.
 The rifle came to me with a Vortex scope already mounted in a one-piece scope mount, and a few extra magazines.
-All I needed was a bipod and my Yankee Hill Machine Phantom 22 suppressor to make this rifle complete.
+All I needed was a bipod and my Yankee Hill Machine Phantom 22 suppressor and an Atlas Bipod to make this rifle complete.

 Luckily for me, I had several great options for ammunition testing.
 Plenty of the cheap bulk-packed ammo from manufacturers like Federal and Winchester, as well as match grade ammo from companies like Aguila and CCI.
 I was excited to see how it all came together in the little RPR.
 Once I had rifle, ammo, and everything else I needed, I headed to my shooting line to get it warmed up.